ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 !!! important "On Demand Sentinel-1 RTC Products now available in dB scale"

-    Users can now choose to output Sentinel-1 RTC products in dB scale.
+    Users can now choose to output Sentinel-1 RTC products in decibel (dB) scale.
 Previously, the only choices for output scale were power and amplitude.
 The default scale continues to be power.

 ### Power Scale